woa-vayu/POCOX3Pro-Guides/InstallWindows-en/Uninstall.md

 ## Booting to recovery

-- If not already done, please proceed with the installing recovery as told in **Getting the Mass Storage Script** section in [Main guide](/InstallWindows-en/InstallWindowsManually.md) for the POCO X3 Pro.
+- If not already done, please proceed with the installing recovery as told in **Flashing recovery** section in [Partitioning](/InstallWindows-en/Partitioning.md) guide for the POCO X3 Pro.
 Come back once you're done.

-- Reboot your deivce into recovery
+- Reboot your device into recovery

 ## Restoring the original partitions